ivoa-std/ModelInstanceInVot/python_workflow/python/mapping_factory/README.md

 # Mapping Factory

-This package contains tools able to extract model components from VODML files.
+This package contains tools able to extract model components from MODEL_INSTANCE files.

 .
 Concrete class and types can be specified from specific role (*)